 I’m not sure my apartment is stabilized.
 How much can my rent be raised?

-If you find that your apartment is not rent stabilized, there is no limit on the rent increase that can be charged at the end of your lease.
+If your apartment is not rent stabilized, your rent increases may be limited if your apartment is protected by the Good Cause Eviction Law (see below).
 If you have no lease, or your lease has expired, you are considered a “month-to-month” tenant.
 According to the NYS Attorney General’s Office, a NYC landlord may raise the rent of a month-to-month tenant with the consent of the tenant.
-However, if the tenant does not consent, the landlord can terminate the tenancy by giving appropriate notice.
+However, if the tenant does not consent, the landlord can terminate the tenancy by giving appropriate notice, as described below.

 According to NYS Attorney General’s Changes in New York State Rent Law: What You Need to Know: